NightShade256/NightShade256.github.io/_posts/2021-08-31-chip8-interpreter.md

 per HBlank.
 There are `144` scan lines in one frame, but copying `256` bytes only actually requires `128` HBlank(s) if `2` bytes are copied each time!

 I quickly started writing out the implementation.
-The Game Boy provides us with the LCD STAT interrupt which you can setup to trigger at the start of HBlank.
+The Game Boy provides us with the LCD STAT interrupt which we can setup to trigger at the start of HBlank.
 Using that I was able to write a simple working implementation in no time.
 It worked as expected and was reasonably fast.